nus-cs2103/website-base/admin/participation.md

 **To receive full {{ marks_participation}} marks allocated for participation, meet the criteria {{ thumb("A", "info") }}, {{ thumb("B", "info") }}, and {{ thumb("C", "info") }}.**

-**{{ thumb("A", "info") }} Earned at least half of weekly participation points in at least 10 weeks.**
+****{{ thumb("A", "info") }} Earned at least half of weekly participation points in at least 10 weeks.****
 <div tags="m--cs2103">

-  * In-lecture quiz:
+  * Weekly quiz(es):
+    * Quizzes open around the lecture time and stay open until the next lecture starts.
+In some weeks, there will be two quizzes %%(because two smaller quiz is easier for you to manage than one big quiz)%%.
+    * For grading quizzes, we look for these two conditions:
+      * submitted **__early__** i.e., within four days of the lecture i.e., by the following Monday
-    * Answered at least 80% of the questions correctly: 2 points
+      * answered **__correctly__** i.e., least 80% of the answers are correct
-    * Answered 40-80% questions correctly: 1 point
-  * Post-lecture quiz:
+    * You earn:
-    * Answered at least 80% of the questions correctly: 3 points
+      * 3 points if you satisfy both conditions.
-    * Answered 60-80% questions correctly: 2 points
+      * 2 points if only one of the conditions is satisfied.
-    * Answered 40-60% questions correctly: 1 point
+      * 1 point if submitted but both conditions are not satisfied.
-  * Missing compulsory administrative requirements %%e.g., forgot to submit peer evaluations%%: -2 for each miss
+  * Other weekly activities:
+    * There could be other activities related to the lecture, tutorial, or the administration of the module.
+    * Refer the activity description for evaluation criteria.
 </div>
 <div tags="m--cs2113">